 Despite its recent fame, the city seems in the grips of an identity crisis.
 Zhangjiakou is comprised of six districts and 13 counties, covering an area of over 2,080 square kilometers, and due to this vastness, it’s a hard landscape to describe.
-Locals often divide Zhangjiakou up by referring to its plain area as “under the bank”(坝下) and its plateau area “on the bank”(坝上).
+Locals often divide Zhangjiakou up by referring to its plains area as “under the bank”(坝下) and its plateau area as “on the bank”(坝上).

 Zhangjiakou’s government has already set off on a long journey to rebrand itself, largely by borrowing glamour from its already established reputation.
-It has tried a prairie music festival in its Zhangbei County (张北县) as “China’s Woodstock” and the ski venues in Chongli County (崇礼县) as “China’s Davos”.
+It has tried branding a prairie music festival held in Zhangbei county (张北县) as “China’s Woodstock,” and the ski venues in Chongli county(崇礼县) as “China’s Davos.”
 However, Zhangjiakou doesn’t need the borrowed platitudes of government slogans—it’s already got a brand.
 Xuanhua (宣化), our first stop after entering Zhangjiakou, took us back in time.

 Today, Xuanhua’s central area doesn’t look much different from a picture taken 100 years ago.
 The bell tower and the drum tower are well-preserved, standing opposite each other with a distance of about a kilometer, connected by a market street where peddlers sell fruit, snacks, and antiques.
-The antique stalls hint at a Manchurian lifestyle—the most common pieces of merchandise are reddish copper pots and a kind of slender tin container for heating wine that was common in the in Late Qing (1616 –1911) and Republic period (1912 –1949) periods.
+The antique stalls hint at a Manchurian lifestyle—the most common pieces of merchandise are reddish copper pots and a kind of slender tin container for heating wine, which were common in the in late Qing (1616 –1911) and Republic (1912 –1949) periods.

-The town itself is already in a state of restlessness over the coming games.
+The town itself is already in a state of restlessness over the coming Games.
 Xuanhua is being constructed, revamped, and polished with such fervor that locals aren’t quick to give directions.
 One man, when asked, said, “The roads have been reconstructed so much that we’re really not sure what road to take.”

-A five minute drive from the bell tower, a new high-speed railway station is under construction.
+A five-minute drive from the bell tower, a new high-speed railway station is under construction.
 With the Chinese government’s typical efficiency under certain circumstances, the new high-speed railway will be built from Beijing to Xuanhua just for the convenience of the Winter Olympics.
 That old city wall that once protected the south from invading Mongols is also being revamped.
 Today, when you stroll through town, you can still see remnants of the old wall.
 It consisted of an inner mud-based core and an outer facade of bricks.
 The bricks were removed by residents in the 1950s to build houses under Mao Zedong’s call to dismantle ancient city walls.
-However, the naked mud wall has proved surprisingly resilient, still standing, tall and stubborn, after so many decades of weathering—natural and political.
+However, the naked mud wall has proved surprisingly resilient; still standing, tall and stubborn, after so many decades of weathering—natural and political.
 For the past few years, the Xuanhua government has been meaning to rebuild the wall and the gates, but reconstruction efforts have been sporadic.
 But, now that the Winter Olympics are on the horizon, the project has been put in full gear.

 “Xuanhua is an ancient town, no matter how things change,” a young woman told us while we stood atop the bell tower and stared at the market below.
 “I’m a Xuanhua local, and this part of the town hasn’t changed...As long I can come over and look at these ancient buildings, I feel at peace and at home.”

 At first glance, it is everything you might expect from a third-tier Chinese city: boring and ugly.
 That is, until we reached the old part of the city, Puzili (堡子里).
 A pu is a fortress close to the Great Wall, and Zhangjiakou, originally built in 1429, was but one of many pu managed under the Xuanhua government.
 It also contained a horse market where Mongolians and the Han traded.
 By the Qing Dynasty, Zhangjiakou had become a prosperous export and import center where merchants of the Qing traded with Mongolians and Russians throughout the year.
-It was the biggest inland trade center in China, and even a gate, the Dajingmen (大境门), was opened on the Great Wall of the Zhangjiakou section–before that, the Great Wall didn’t have gates.
+It was the biggest inland trade center in China, and even a gate, the Dajingmen (大境门), was opened on the Great Wall of the Zhangjiakou section.
 Also, in 1905, China’s first railway, the Jing-Zhang Railway (京张铁路), was built to connect Beijing and Zhangjiakou.
 Puzili was what remains of this commercial boom.

 It is surprising to see such an expansive, well-preserved ancient town, with its temples and ancient schools, still functioning in such an lifeless, plain-looking city.
 Entering Puzili is like watching the world get colored in.
 You start in the city—black-and-white, quiet and cold—and then suddenly everything jumps to life in vivid color and lively conversation.
 The ancient school in Puzili is called Lun Cai Academy (抡才书院).
 On one side of the yard is a worship hall for Confucius.
 He smiles humbly under that embarrassing crown (obviously a new statue), while in the classroom opposite to him children read out from The Analects with long drawls.

 Old people seem to enjoy the outside of their alley apartments, playing cards and reading, willing to offer advice to the odd tourist.
 Indeed, tourists are scant in this part of the city, despite the charms of Puzili.
 For most, it’s simply a stop on their way to the prairies of the north.

 This highway is a winding two lane road that connects Zhangbei and its neighboring county, Chongli.
 It can be found in Chinese travel blogs and is often referred to as “China’s Route 66”.
 It lives up to the hype.
 Most drivers say it takes 12 hours to drive the 120-kilometer-long highway.
 Travelers might be surprised to learn that it wasn’t built for this purpose; it was supposed to be a way of transporting windmills across the country.

 Wind-power has exploded in the region over the past few years.
 In 2008, the Chinese State Council announced that the government would invest 4 trillion RMB in China’s infrastructure to boost the slowing economy.
 A few years ago, encouraged by the policy, state-owned enterprises and the private sector started to invest heavily in electricity plants, especially windmills.
 Thousands of giant white windmills mushroomed on the Zhangbei Prairie, and the so-called “Heavenly Highway” was built to ship these massive machines into its very depths.
-But, the stimulus soon died and the local plants didn’t have enough capacity for the output of all those windmills.
+But, the stimulus soon died, and the local plants didn’t have enough capacity for the output of all those windmills.
 Standing tall to this day, at least 30 percent of these windmills aren’t operating.

 The only thing missing from this vast prairie is cattle.
 You might see the odd sheep or horse, but herding is strictly forbidden here.
 In Inner Mongolia to the north of Zhangbei, grasslands are being rapidly devoured by desert, and the green gives way to the yellow sand of desertification.
 Beijing has suffered enough sand storms, and it cannot afford to have Zhangbei’s grasslands in danger.

 Chongli is surrounded with forests that are ski venues in winter.
 It will also become the actual site of all ski events for the 2022 Winter Olympics.
-The name Chongli is very Confucius–literally meaning “respect for rituals”.
+The name Chongli is very Confucian—literally meaning “respect for rituals”.
 However, on entering the town, you’ll be impressed by the way streets are built in a contrived European style.
 Welcome to “China’s Davos”, or “The Home of Skiing in China”, as it advertises itself.

-“Road to Winter” is a story from our newest issue, “Mental Health”, coming out soon.
+Road to Winter is a story from our issue, “The Brain in Pain.”
 To read the entire issue, become a subscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store.
+Alternatively, you can purchase the digital version from the App Store.